 - 1. Access the Honeywell web site at www.honeywellaidc.com - 2.
-Click on the Resources tab.
-Select Software. - 3.
-Click on the dropdown for Select Product Number.
-Click on 1900. - 4.
-Click on the listing for EZConfig-Scanning. - 5.
-When prompted, select Save File, and save the files to the c:\windows\temp directory. - 6.
-Once you have finished downloading the file, exit the web site. - 7.
-Using Explorer, go to the c:\windows\temp file. - 8.
+Click on the Products tab.
+Under Software, select Device Management. - 3.
+Click on EZConfig-Device Configuration Software. - 4.
+Click on the Software tab.
+Select EZConfig Cloud For Scanning (online version, must register for access) or EZConfig for Scanning (to install on your PC, follow the next steps). - 5.
+To install on your PC, when prompted, select Save File, and save the files to the c:\windows\temp directory. - 6.
+Once you have finished downloading the file, exit the web site.

+- 7. Using Explorer, go to the c:\windows\temp file. - 8.
 Double click on the Setup.exe file.
-Follow the screen prompts to install the EZConfig-Scanning program. - If you've selected the defaults during installation, you can click on Start Menu-All Programs-Honeywell-EZConfig-Scanning.
+Follow the screen prompts to install the EZConfig-Scanning program. - If you've selected the defaults during installation, you can click on Start Menu-All Programs-Honeywell-EZConfig-Scanning and select EZConfig for your browser.